 The understanding of the human body in TCM perspectives has not only helped in the treatment of medical diseases.
 It has also become useful for improving sub-health conditions, such as obesity, indigestion and issues related to the metabolism.

 Cupping has been known to reduce stubborn visceral fat cells.
 Scraping has been successfully used to achieve contours in one’s jawline and waistline.

 If you are looking for a safe and natural long-term solution to losing weight, you may want to consider Absolute Wellness’s signature CSH therapy® program.
 Using a traditional Chinese approach, CSH therapy® is a three-step programme that includes cupping therapy, scraping and heat treatment.

 When combined with sensible eating and sufficient rest, this treatment can supercharge your metabolism to produce up to 4-6kg of weight loss in 1 month*.

-Since 2002, Absolute Wellness has helped more than 2,500 clients achieve their ideal weight with a 99 per cent success rate.
+Since 2002, Absolute Wellness has helped thousands of clients achieve their ideal weight with a 99 per cent success rate.
 Make the first step and book a consultation today, or read more about what our CSH therapy® program is about.